This Policy is under review.

 The Board shall approve the use of textbooks and instructional materials in accordance with the Illinois School Code and administrative procedure for curriculum development.

 The Board shall approve textbooks and instructional materials in each major subject area during the selection year for that subject area.
 Technology to support teaching and learning shall be an important component of every curriculum development process.

 Textbook and Instructional Materials- Challenges

 Parents/guardians have the right to inspect any instructional material used as part of their child’s educational curriculum pursuant to School Board policy 5580 Confidentiality/Protection of Student Privacy.
-A parent/guardian may request that his/her child be exempt from using a particular instructional material or program by submitting in writing to the Assistant Superintendent for Teaching and Learning.
+A parent/guardian may request that his/her child be exempt from using a particular instructional material or program by completing a Curriculum Objection Form and submitting it to the Assistant Superintendent for Teaching and Learning.

-Persons who believe that curriculum, instructional materials, or programs violate rights guaranteed by any law or Board policy should file a complaint using Board policy 7260 Uniform Grievance Procedure.
-Persons with all other suggestions or complaints about curriculum, instructional materials, or programs should submit in writing to the Assistant Superintendent for Teaching and Learning.
+Parents/guardians, employees, and community members who believe that curriculum, instructional materials, or programs violate rights guaranteed by any law or Board policy should file a complaint using Board policy 7260 Uniform Grievance Procedure.
+Parents/guardians, employees, and community members with all other suggestions or complaints about curriculum, instructional materials, or programs should complete a Curriculum Objection Form and submit the completed form to the Assistant Superintendent for Teaching and Learning.
 All such challenges will be reviewed by a committee which will make a recommendation to the Board if the challenged material is to be excluded.
 The Board shall make the final decision to exclude the challenged material.

 The committee shall consist of the Assistant Superintendent for Teaching and Learning, principals, professional staff members knowledgeable in the subject area of the materials challenged, and members of the community.